 Fighting boredom in retirement need not be expensive.
 Here are 6 unique, budget-friendly ways to for your senior entertainment, helping make your senior years more fun, exciting, and worthwhile:

 You’ve probably spent a great deal of time paper-pushing, number-crunching, or selling what needs to be sold – doing those same old, daily work routines for years.
 (For half of your life even.
 Gosh!
 Was it really that long?)
 In all this time, you may think you’ve outgrown enjoying your local tourist attractions, but have you really seen them lately?
 When was the last time you actually visited them without an intensely preoccupied mind?
 That was probably way down memory lane, huh?

 Well, now is the time to make new memories and be a tourist in your own community.
 Be intentional – thinking about nothing else but what’s in front of you.
-Feel the breeze touch your skin, listen to the music of birds chirping, watch the kids playing.
+Feel the breeze touch your skin, listen to the music of birds chirping, and watch the kids playing.
 Make a pledge to be in the moment.

 One excellent place to practice this is going to your local state park.
 In Tampa, Florida, for instance, especially if you’re the active type, you can go on a canoe adventure and paddle downstream through the magnificent Hillsborough River and explore the wilderness.
 Canoe Escape offers a 10% discount for seniors.
 Get to choose from six different routes with their least expensive trips priced at $56 (good for two).